-- Provide adequate financial support to facilitate care coordination activities and high-quality patient-centered end-of-life care. - Align appropriateness of care with proper incentives and safeguards for exceptions with good clinical overview. - Develop quality measures to address communication, concordance of treatment with patient preferences and goals of care, and care transitions for those with serious illness, multimorbidity and functional and cognitive impairment, and that are applicable across settings for use in new value-based payment models.
+- Provide adequate financial support to facilitate care coordination activities and high-quality, patient-centered palliative care. - Align appropriateness of care with proper incentives and safeguards for exceptions with good clinical overview. - Develop quality measures to address communication, concordance of treatment with patient preferences and goals of care, and care transitions for those with serious illness, multimorbidity and functional and cognitive impairment, and that are applicable across settings for use in new value-based payment models.